[after playing out all possible outcomes for Global Thermonuclear War]

 Airman Dougherty: Yeah, we're here!
 Jesus H. Christ!
 We're still here!

-Computer Voice: Skybird, this is Dropkick with a red dash alpha message in two parts.
+Computer Voice: Skybird, this is Dropking with a red dash alpha message in two parts.
 Break.
 Break.
-Red dash alpha.
+Stand by to verify.

 Captain Jerry Lawson: [grabs red binder] Stand by to copy message.